Microflow/how-can-we-fix/README.md

 <h1 align="center"> How Can We Fix</h1>

-How Can We Fix is an open source project.
+How Can We Fix is an open source project written in Elixir/Phoenix.
 A crowdsolving, crowdwriting website aimed at solving problems in work or society.

+This is a fork of the awesome [Alchemy Book](https://github.com/rudi-c/alchemy-book)

 - What can we do to fix pollution in our local area?
 - How can I raise money for an app?